 Reduce dishes- By using a multifunctional slow cooker that allows you to saute’ the vegetables in the slow cooker, you’re able to reduce the amount of dirty dishes.

-Fridge- Leftovers can be stored in a sealed container in the fridge for up to 3 days and reheated in the microwave.
+Fridge- Leftovers can be stored in a sealed container in the fridge for up to 3 days.